CSS may not always update right away, which might break some things.

 Taking a moment to look back at Goodbye, who looked as lost as ever, Daisy replied slowly.
 “Okay, I think we’ll be leaving now—”

 “Now, now, you just wait!
-I deal in far more than glory, you know—” Sales popped his briefcase open “—and what’s a salesman without his products anyway?
-If none of this interests you, I’ve got plenty of other briefcases you know!”
+I deal in far more than glory, you know—” the Salesman popped his briefcase open “—and what’s a salesman without his products anyway?
+If none of this interests you, I’ve got plenty of other briefcases!”

 Goodbye stammered, “Ah, no, no we don’t need anything really, we’re just— Daisy.”